Protect Your Family from the Dangers of Fire

 Planning and practicing multiple escape routes with your family and designating a meeting place outside the home are the most important steps in knowing how to escape a fire.
 Every room should have at least two escape routes.
 Windows, as a secondary escape route, should never be painted shut.

 It is important to teach children fire safety education.
 Children can learn more about fire safety through a program which helps them be prepared for fires, by identifying the dangers of fire and how to plan an escape route out of their home.
-For more information on this program, contact me for free activity books, geared toward children grades kindergarten through fifth.
+You can order our free educational safety materials geared toward children in kindergarten through fifth grades.

 Inspecting your home, maintaining smoke detectors, knowing how to respond in the event of a fire and educating children are the basic steps you should take to protect your home and family from a fire disaster.

 For product and service information, read our Terms & Conditions.